codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 ### Parse Server Setup

 Make sure to take a look at [[Configuring a Parse Server]] to understand how to setup your own self-hosted Parse server.
-If a server has already been setup and configured properly to support Firebase Cloud Messaging (FCM), you can skip this section.
+If a server has already been setup and configured properly to support Firebase Cloud Messaging (FCM), you can skip this section. thanks

 #### Obtain FCM API Key

 First, you will need to obtain a Firebase API Key.
-You can follow only step 1 of [this guide](https://github.com/codepath/android_guides/wiki/Google-Cloud-Messaging/b7ab0d3329898f147b2fe7a32c731f9ce251893c#step-1-register-with-google-developers-console) to obtain the Sender ID (equivalent to the Project Number) and API Key.
+You can follow only step 1 of [this guide](https://github.com/codepath/android_guides/wiki/Google-Cloud-Messaging/b7ab0d3329898f147b2fe7a32c731f9ce251893c#step-1-register-with-google-developers-console) to obtain the API Key.
 You do not need to follow the other steps because Parse provides much of code to handle FCM registration for you.
 Remember the FCM API key provided.

 #### Update Parse Server Config